KUL-recon-lab/course_nucmed_tech/latex/05_image_formation.md

 The problem is that the blurring during the projection not only suppresses some information, it also erases some information.
 MLEM can recover image details that have been suppressed but are still present in the data, but no algorithm can recover details that have been erased from the data.
 This can be best explained in the frequency domain.

-Figure [54](#fig:resolgibbs) shows a simple 1D thought experiment.
+[](#fig:resolgibbs) shows a simple 1D thought experiment.
 In this experiment, we consider the PSF and its frequency spectrum.
 The frequency spectrum of the PSF is often called the modulation transfer function (MTF), because it tells us how the PSF of a system affects (modulates) all frequency components of a signal which is transferred through that system.
 Assume we are doing measurements on something that can be well represented by a 1D profile.
 The true profile has a single non-zero element.
 A measurement of that profile produces a blurred version of the true profile.
 We assume that the measurement device has a Gaussian PSF.
 The Fourier transform of a Gaussian is a Gaussian, so the Gaussian PSF corresponds to a Gaussian MTF; denoting the Fourier transform with {math}`{\cal F}`, we have:

 ```{math}
 {\cal F} \left( \frac{1}{\sqrt{2 \pi} \sigma}